Effective Customer Experience Strategy & How to Build One

 „CX is a concept describing the overall experience a user has with a brand, without the time or channel limitation.
 Consider CX as an umbrella concept that encompasses all channels, platforms, products, and interactions that the user has with a brand over time.
 The feeling the customer has around the brand is a result of the customer experience.“

 Why Customer Experience Matters?

-A study from American Express says: „60% of participants were willing to pay more for better customer experience“, that is why customer experience matters.
+A study from PWC says: „85% of participants were willing to pay more for better customer experience“, which is why customer experience matters.

 Every customer wants and needs to have an excellent customer experience.
 Because excellent customer experience results will company growth, customer loyalty, and most important one – your customers will be happy.

 “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the internet, they can each tell 6,000 friends.” — Jeff Bezos